S. Korean court allows conscientious objection to military service - Journal du Cameroun

 South Korea’s supreme court ruled Thursday that moral and religious beliefs are valid reasons to refuse the country’s mandatory military service, in a case that has implications for hundreds of conscientious objectors.

-Anyone refusing the call-up has usually ended up in prison for 18 months, and around 19,000 conscientious objectors have been jailed since 1950, most of them Jehovah’s Witnesses.
+Anyone refusing the call-up has usually ended up in prison for 18 months, with more than 19,000 conscientious objectors jailed since 1950, most of them Jehovah’s Witnesses.

-But the Supreme Court overturned the conviction of a conscientious objector on Thursday, months after a landmark constitutional court ruling that authorities had to provide an alternative to military service.
+But the Supreme Court overturned the conviction of a conscientious objector on Thursday, months after a landmark constitutional court ruling that authorities had to provide an alternative to joining the military.

-In Thursday’s case, a Jehovah’s Witness identified only by his surname Oh was called to military service in 2013 but refused, was found guilty, and lost an initial appeal to the high court.
+At the centre of Thursday’s case is Jehovah’s Witness Oh Seung-hun, who was called up in 2013 but refused.

-“It is the majority opinion of the supreme court that conscientious objection is… a valid reason (to refuse conscription),” said chief justice Kim Myeong-su.
+“It is the majority opinion of the supreme court that conscientious objection is… a valid reason (to refuse conscription),” said Supreme Court chief justice Kim Myeong-su.

 Punishing conscientious objectors “for refusing conscription on grounds of religious faith, in other words, freedom of conscience, is deemed an excessive constraint to an individual’s freedom of conscience”, he added.